 This scholarship was created by Ray and Irene Steinheimer and supports students who are pursuing their nursing education.

 Through her estate, Mrs. Corinne Stocker established this endowed scholarship in honor of her late husband, Dr. Jesse Stocker.
 Dr. Stocker recognized the need for trained, educated nurses and viewed nurses as a vital part of health care.
-Throughout his career, Dr. Stocker supported the nursing profession, and this merit scholarship will continue to inspire, reward and support nursing students who excel in their nursing education.
+Throughout his career, Dr. Stocker supported the nursing profession, and this merit scholarship will continue to inspire, reward and support nursing students who excel in their education.

-HSHS St. John’s Foundation and St. John’s College of Nursing established two scholarships for students from diverse backgrounds who are pursuing their bachelor’s degrees in nursing at St. John’s College.
+To honor Sister Magdalene’s commitment to diversity, HSHS St. John’s Foundation and St. John’s College of Nursing established two scholarships for students from diverse backgrounds who are pursuing their bachelor’s degrees in nursing at St. John’s College.
 The purpose of this scholarship is to prepare the student body to professionally and compassionately engage in the increasingly diverse health care marketplace by fostering a diverse student body on campus.